booyaa/booyaa.github.io/_drafts/2018-XXXX-content-o-tron.md

 The culimination of the Mozilla Open Leadership programme is to show case your project during the Mozilla Global Sprint.
 This is a two day long hackathon where lots of wonderful volunteers offer to help you work on your project.

-During the the sprint, we had a new mascot created and finished two guides.
-We've run two campaigns.
+During the the sprint, we got a new mascot, finished two guides (writing an informative blog post and running a campaign).
+We also got a campaign curation tool (written in Rust natch) and a blog site template.

-## Where we want to be (our goal)
+We also did a soft launch for #RustReach related blog posts.

 ## How you can help

-- Ways to contact the team
-- When we meet
+One of our biggest challenges, is find more people to help spread the word about the project.
+We also need more technical reviewers to provide guidance to our new bloggers.

+There's a list items you can [help][link_cot_help_wanted] with in the project.

+We meet on alternating Tuesdays (see agenda).
+If you have any questions please ask then or raise an issue.

 Our community isn't complete until we have your voice.

 [link_moz_global_sprint]: /2018/2018-0005-mozilla-global-sprint/
 [link_rust_comm_team]: https://github.com/rust-community/team#-content
+[link_cot_help_wanted]: https://github.com/rust-community/content-o-tron/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22